insin/newforms/docs/index.rst

 Displaying a Form in a React component
 --------------------------------------

-Rather than newforms providing its own custom React components, forms render contents to be included in the output of the``render()`` method of the React components they're used in.
+Rather than newforms providing its own custom React components, ``Form`` objects render to React HTML components, to be included in the output of the ``render()`` method of whichever React component they're being used in.

-A form only outputs its own fields; it's up to you to provide the surrounding ``<form>`` element, submit buttons etc.
+A form also only outputs its own fields; it's up to you to provide the surrounding ``<form>`` element, submit buttons etc.

 ``form.asDiv()`` will output the form with each form field and accompanying label wrapped in a ``<div>``.
 Here's the output for our example component: